Get Maintouch

-Rankings still matter, but 60% of searches now end without a click.
-AI is answering questions directly and citing specific brands in those responses.
-The best GEO practices for 2026 treat citation visibility as seriously as ranking position.
-I'll walk through the content structure that AI systems prefer, how to build entity authority they recognize, and what it takes to maintain citation frequency over time instead of hoping your SEO work translates automatically.
+Stop optimizing only for the click.
+According to Similarweb's 2024 zero-click study, 59.7% of Google searches now end without anyone visiting a website, and AI answers a growing share of those queries on the page itself, naming specific brands inside the response.
+The best GEO practices for 2026 treat that citation as seriously as ranking position.
+I'll show you the content structure AI systems prefer, how to build entity authority they recognize, and what it takes to hold citation frequency over time.

 TLDR:

-- GEO optimizes content for AI citations in ChatGPT, Perplexity, and Google AI Overviews.
+- GEO optimizes content for AI citations in ChatGPT, Google Gemini, Google AI Overviews, Perplexity, and Claude.

 - Pages ranking #1 get cited 33% of the time; drop to #10 and you fall to 13%.